Rayhan Asat

-Rayhan Asat is a Uyghur lawyer and human rights advocate.
+Rayhan Asat is a Uyghur lawyer and human rights advocate currently based in the United States.
 Since 2020, she has led a public campaign for the release of her brother, Ekpar Asat, who has been held in the Xinjiang internment camp system since 2016, and on behalf of the Uyghurs and other ethnic minorities in China.
 In 2021, she joined the Strategic Litigation Project at the Atlantic Council as a Nonresident Senior Fellow and became a Yale World Fellow.
 Asat is also a Senior Fellow at the Raoul Wallenberg Centre for Human Rights and President of the American Turkic International Lawyers Association.

 Biography

 Asat was born in Ürümqi, the capital of Xinjiang.
 Her mother was a chemistry professor and her father worked in the water resources administration.

 In 2016, while she was attending the LL.M. program at Harvard Law School, she was able to meet with her younger brother Ekpar Asat, who was visiting the United States as a participant in the International Visitor Leadership Program (IVLP), run by the US State Department.
 After her brother returned to China, her parents cancelled their planned trip to the United States for her upcoming graduation, and then she learned her brother had been detained in the Xinjiang internment camp system.

 In January 2020, she learned her brother was sentenced to 15 years of incarceration for "inciting ethnic hatred and ethnic discrimination," after the Chinese Embassy in Washington, D.C. notified US Senator Chris Coons in response to a letter sent by Coons and a group of lawmakers to Ambassador Cui Tiankai.
 By 2021, she learned her brother had been moved from the camps in 2019 and into solitary confinement.
 In early 2021, she participated in a supervised video call with her brother.

 After completing her LL.M., Asat worked in the Anti-Corruption and Internal Investigations department of the law firm Hughes Hubbard & Reed LLP, and became a Senior Fellow at the Raoul Wallenberg Centre for Human Rights.
 In 2021, she joined the Strategic Litigation Project at the Atlantic Council as a Nonresident Senior Fellow, with her work focused on the human rights abuses of her brother and Uyghurs generally in the Xinjiang Uyghur Autonomous Region.
 In 2021, she also became a Yale World Fellow.